ghc-proposals/ghc-proposals/proposals/0532-type-variable-scoping.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Originally this is how #285 was.
-Then someone convinced me pattern synonym binding and implicit foralls are quite different.
+Then someone convinced me pattern signature binding and implicit foralls are quite different.
 More recently, we realized some of the #285 examples were not covered by *either* extension.
 Too bad!
 Because those examples are of things people wanting the other restricted behavior would also want.